 FIG. 2.
 Governmental and Organizational Infrastructure.

 2.2.
 NUCLEAR POWER PLANTS: OVERVIEW

 There are no nuclear power plants in operation or being decommissioned.
-The first unit of the Akkuyu NPP is under construction.
+Three units of the Akkuyu NPP are under construction (see Table 5).

 2.3.
 FUTURE DEVELOPMENT OF NUCLEAR POWER SECTOR

 Integration of nuclear energy into the Turkish energy supply will be one of the major means of decreasing the risks emerging from dependence on imported fuels by satisfying the increasing electric energy demand.
-MENR targets that the share of NPPs in electric energy generation will reach at least 5% by the end of 2023.
-To achieve this target, it is planned that two nuclear power plants will be in operation and one will be under construction by the end of 2023.
+MENR targets call for the share of NPPs in electricity generation to reach at least 15% by 2035.

-According to an agreement with the Russian Federation, four units with WWER-1200 type reactors, each with 1200 MW power, will be constructed on the Akkuyu site.
+According to an agreement with the Russian Federation, four units with WWER-1200 reactors, each with a capacity of 1200 MW, will be constructed on the Akkuyu site.
 The total installed capacity of Akkuyu NPP will be 4800 MW(e) and the lifetime of each unit is 60 years.
-It is expected that the first unit of the Akkuyu NPP will be put into operation in 2023 and other units at one year intervals until the end of 2026.
+It is expected that the first unit of the Akkuyu NPP will be put into operation in 2023 and other units at one-year intervals until the end of 2026 (see in Table 7).

 2.4.
 ORGANIZATIONS INVOLVED IN CONSTRUCTION OF NPPs